 2/ Cause Clogged Pores & Acne Breakouts

 Another common side effect of using beard oil is clogged pores.
-If you have oily skin, you’re more likely to experience this problem.
+You’re more likely to experience this problem if you have oily skin.

 If a beard oil or beard balm causes acne and clogs pores, switch it to the non-comedogenic one that suits your beard.